Generating and Evaluating Explanations of Attended and Error-Inducing Input Regions for VQA Models: Evaluating Attention/Error Maps- A Proxy Helpfulness Measure

 To account for such an inverted behavior, we simply add a negative sign to indicate that a negative correlation is more helpful in the correlation based helpfulness:

 With these definitions, a higher score in any $\helpsmall$ metric always means that the explanation is more helpful.

 \xhdr{Helpfulness of Joint Error \& Attention Maps:} Up to this point, our helpfulness scores rely on human attention maps being available to determine the relevance of an explanation.
-We also propose a fully automatic helpfulness metric when both attention and error maps are shown together, by computing the relevance (Spearman correlation) between the Error Map and Attention Map $\relsmall^{EA}$.
-As shown in Figure \ref{fig:attenerror_help_grid}, we hypothesize that a joint error and attention map explanation is helpful if the relevance of the error map to the attention map is higher for cases where the VQA model produces wrong answers than for cases where the VQA model produces correct answers.
+We also propose an automatic helpfulness metric that \textbf{does not require human annotated attention} when both attention and error maps are shown together, by computing the relevance (Spearman correlation) between the Error Map and Attention Map $\relsmall^{EA}$.
+As shown in Figure \ref{fig:atten_help_grid}c, we hypothesize that a joint error and attention map explanation is helpful if the relevance of the error map to the attention map is higher for cases where the VQA model produces wrong answers than for cases where the VQA model produces correct answers.
 Intuitively, this means that the explanation is helpful when the error-prone regions point to the attention regions for cases when the VQA produces an incorrect answer, and vice versa.
 Consequently, we can helpfulness ($\helpsmall^{EA}_Z$):